 Analysing by Campaign or Channel

 And what about problems with attribution, you say?
 There can be numerous campaigns and channels involved before someone makes a purchase.
-For example, someone may first visit through a Facebook ad campaign, doesn’t purchase, and then returns through a retargeting campaign and purchases.
+For example, someone may first visit through a Facebook ad campaign, not purchase, and then return through a retargeting campaign and purchase.
 How do you attribute the campaign costs associated with the acquisition?